-Own a property overseas that serves mainly as a summer retreat?
-Have been considering renting it out for the rest of the season?
+Do you own a property overseas that serves mainly as a summer retreat?
+Have you been considering renting it out for the rest of the season?
 Or, perhaps, putting it up on Airbnb?
 Whatever your plan is, it is important to get things right from the start, including sorting out the tax issues.
-We have compiled a list of the most common questions about holiday lets and their tax implications in the UK:

 The main ones are: